 The exact causes of money dysmorphia are not well understood, but it is believed to stem from a combination of psychological, social, and cultural factors.

 Some experts believe that it may be related to childhood experiences, such as growing up in poverty or experiencing financial instability.
 Others suggest that it may be related to societal messages about the importance of wealth and material success.
+These societal pressures can often lead to heightened anxiety over money and its perceived value in our lives.

 Regardless of the cause, those who struggle with money dysmorphia often experience significant distress in their daily lives.
 They may have difficulty managing their finances, and may struggle to maintain relationships or to find fulfilment in other areas of their lives.